jerdra/bake/README.md

 Simple little CLI tool for converting Bread bakers formulas into full recipes using Rust!

+## Installation

+At the moment `bake` can be installed using `cargo install` after cloning the repository to your local computer.
+Note that you will need to install Rust build tools in order for this to work.

 ## Basic Usage

 `bake` requires the user to specify their dough formula using a `YAML` file.
 The YAML file is a simple text file that `bake` reads and convert into a bread recipe.
 Below is an example YAML file: